Current NHLI Research Students - Information

 - A list of 20 seminars attended (this can include up to 5 sessions attended at Symposia but does not include internal lab meetings and departmental seminars i.e. work in progress seminars).

 - Documentary evidence of attendance at Graduate School Professional Skills Workshops (available from Graduate Schools: firstname.lastname@example.org).

 The Written Report will be sent to the student's assessors and assessment reports will be made available to both student and supervisors.
 Assessors can download the ESR assessment forms here:

 The purpose of the Late Stage Review (LSR) is to confirm that the student has an adequate understanding of the research problem, has the capacity to pursue research, has a critical awareness of the relevant literature on the subject and has a realistic research plan and schedule for completion within the registration period.

-By 21 months each research student (MD(Res) and PhD) is required to give a verbal report, the Late Stage Review, to their assessors (the same assessors as for their Research Proposal and Early Stage Review) to ensure that good progress is being made with their research.
-The presentation (about 30 minutes) should start by describing the progress which has been made as well as conclude with a plan of future work and plan to submission.
+Within 18-21 months from their start date, each research student (MD(Res) and PhD) following full-time milestones (by 36-42 months for those following part-time milestones) is required to give an Oral Presentation to their assessors (the same assessors as for their Research Proposal and Early Stage Review) to ensure that good progress is being made with their research.

 If a student underperforms at this stage they may be reassessed within 3 months, and no longer than 24 months from initial registration.